Key Breed Facts

-Originally bred to retrieve game and fowl, the Labrador Retriever excels when asked to work in difficult and challenging terrains.
-They are more especially suited to work in and around water, thanks to their alertness and excellent water-resistant coat.
-The breed also excels at other activities which includes working as Guide and Assistant Dogs as well as making wonderful family pets, more especially for people with younger children because they are renowned the world over as being ultra-good around kids of all ages.
+Originally bred to retrieve nets for fishermen and then game and fowl for hunters, the Labrador Retriever excels when asked to work in difficult and challenging terrains.
+They are more especially suited to work in and around water, thanks to their alertness and excellent water-resistant coats.
+The Labrador Retriever loves taking part in canine sports and they excel at other activities which includes working as Guide and Assistant Dogs.
+For decades, the Labrador Retriever has consistently been at the top of the list as a preferred companion and family pet throughout the world.

-Labrador Retrievers were first introduced into the UK in the late 1800's by the Earl of Malmsbury and Col Peter Hawker.
-Both men developed a keen interest in the breed and arranged for a selection of dogs to be bought to the UK.
-Many Chocolate Labradors are decendents of a Labrador Retriever called Buccleuch Avon, a dog that was gifted to the Duke of Buccleuch in Scotland in 1890 by the kennels owned by the Duke of Malmsbury.
+Labradors were first introduced into the UK in the late 1800's by the Earl of Malmsbury and Col Peter Hawker.
+Both men developed a keen interest in the breed and arranged for a selection of dogs to be imported to the UK.
+Many Chocolate Labradors are decendants of a Labrador Retriever called Buccleuch Avon, a dog that was gifted to the Duke of Buccleuch in Scotland in 1890 by the Duke of Malmsbury.
 Another dog called Malmesbury Tramp owned by Countess Howe, is among the main ancestors of the modern Labrador Retrievers we see today.